Households may not have rubbish backlog cleared before next wave of strike

 Some Edinburgh residents will not have all of their backlog of waste collected before a second wave of strike action begins in September as council workers return to a “business as usual” schedule when the walk-out ends on Tuesday morning.

-Bin collections are due to resume when the strike ends its final day on Monday – two days before refuse workers at 13 more Scottish councils begin strike action on Wednesday.
+Bin collections are due to resume when the strike ends its final day on Monday.
 A second wave of strike action is due to start from 7 September and run until 13 September, unless talks between unions and local authorities agree a pay deal.

 Edinburgh City Council said that while additional resources are being deployed to support street cleansing and communal bin collections, it is understood that workers will return to ordinary shift patterns for residential collections from Tuesday – with no extra staff or resources brought in from outside.